On day 206 of my 366-day self-care challenge, I explored making a healthier version of Waldorf salad.

-While flipping through some magazines during a recipe swap that I organized over the weekend, I ran across some interesting recipes.
+While flipping through some magazines during a recipe swap I organized over the weekend, I ran across some interesting recipes.

 I chose to try out an interesting twist on Waldorf Salad, a recipe that includes ingredients like cauliflower, grapes, apples, walnuts, celery and plain Greek yogurt, to name just a few.
 I wrapped the medley in a leaf of butter-head lettuce (similar to a Thai lettuce wrap) and had an instantly healthy lunch.